 The benefits of reading books

 Research has shown that an effective use of online resources and web–based information is dependent on an existing level of literacy1 — meaning that without an ability to read, online resources will have little positive effect on students or teachers.
+A series of studies conducted by the World Economic Forum between 1992 and 2017 found that comprehension of text was significantly higher when read in print versus digitally2.
 This is why KEY delivers books first, and then, only when the students and teachers are ready, installs online resources.
 This helps guard against a bombardment of information, and ensures users are fully capable of extracting and understanding how to best use the online tools provided.

 Foster Critical Thinking

-Genres of fiction such as fairy tales and fantasy have been shown to help teach children the difference between right and wrong5, by tapping into their ability to use critical thinking.
+Reading literature has been shown in multiple studies to improve critical thinking skills, even when controlling for language proficiency3.
+Genres of fiction such as fairy tales and fantasy have been shown to help teach children the difference between right and wrong4, by tapping into their ability to use critical thinking.

 Grow Empathy & Social Skills

-Reading fiction has been shown to activate and fortify neural pathways in the brain that help in the understanding of real human emotions, effectively allowing readers of fiction to strengthen their social skills.2 This is seen especially with empathy, where multiple studies have shown that reading fiction enhances one’s ability to empathize with others and interpret social cues2, both being social skills critical in daily interactions and business.
+Reading fiction has been shown to activate and fortify neural pathways in the brain that help in the understanding of real human emotions, effectively allowing readers of fiction to strengthen their social skills.5 This is seen especially with empathy, where multiple studies have shown that reading fiction enhances one’s ability to empathize with others and interpret social cues6, both being social skills critical in daily interactions and business.
+Studies have shown that children who read fiction score higher on empathy tests7 and have improved attitudes reduced stereotypes towards others8.
+Reading passages in stories about prejudice has also been demonstrated to improve attitudes towards all stigmatized groups amongst school-aged children9.
+Importantly, these effects have been shown to be sustained even three months after exposure to these stories (ibid).

 Outperform & Reduce the Effects of Poverty

-Reading for pleasure has been shown to produce students who academically outperform their peers across all subjects, including math, compared to those that don’t.5 In fact, reading alone has been shown to be a greater influence on the academic achievements of students than the education of their parents6, and access to reading books has also been shown to completely eliminate the negative effects that poverty can have on education.7
+Reading for pleasure has been shown to produce students who academically outperform their peers across all subjects, including math, compared to those that don’t.10 In fact, reading alone has been shown to be a greater influence on the academic achievements of students than the education of their parents11, and access to reading books has also been shown to completely eliminate the negative effects that poverty can have on education12.
+A 20 year study conducted by the University of Nevada across four continents found that access to a collection of 500 books propelled a child 3.2 years further in their education, on average, than those without access, even if the parents were barely literate themselves13.

 Support Strong Community Ties

-A study from Harvard found that a well–rounded education significantly reduces radicalization and terrorist recruitment.8 As students learn to think critically, and are exposed to subjects and experiences outside their everyday life, they are less likely to blindly accept what they are told – and it becomes harder for extremist groups to influence or brainwash with their corrupt pronouncements.
+A study from Harvard found that a well–rounded education significantly reduced radicalization and recruitment by violent extremists16.
+As students learned to think critically, and were exposed to subjects and experiences outside their everyday life, they were less likely to indiscriminately accept extremist narratives – making it harder for these groups to radicalize and recruit then to their cause.
+Exposure to narratives has also been shown to reduce out-group hostility17 and reduce prejudice towards groups engaged in active conflict18.
+Importantly, using narratives and fiction as a tool for conflict alleviation and countering violent extremism is also low-risk and cost effective, making it a desirable intervention for regions focused on both improving education and reducing conflict.
 Aside from expanding a child’s worldview, education also helps provide a sense of normalcy and routine in an otherwise crisis situation for many of these at-risk populations.